 - Why I like it: This is more of a *boy* show.
 The characters are brave.
 The dad is portrayed positively.
 They are superheros who choose to save people whether they deserve it or not, no matter how dangerous.

 - Reservations: Some of the episodes have a scary scene or two.

 Boz the Green Bear

 - How we watch it – We own all of the movies (there are four or five).
 You can purchase on Amazon (click on the above picture).
 They each have 3 episodes of about twenty minutes.

 - Why I like it – It is overtly Christian, but not annoyingly so, if that makes sense.
 The kids love it and are very entertained by it, and it has positive themes of being kind, God made us and loves us, etc. Added plus, the kids speak nicely to each other.
-I hate shows where the kids are more annoying than my own kids.
-What’s the point of that?
+I hate shows where the kids are annoying and naughty.
+What parent wants to watch that??

 - How we watch it – Netflix, or you can order DVDs such as pictured above.